slotThe/xmonad/tutorial.md

 The `EGPF` in the weather command is a particular station.
 Replace both (!) occurences of it with your choice of ICAO weather stations.
 For a list of ICAO codes you can visit the relevant [wikipedia page].
-You can of course monitor more than one if you like, see xmobar's [weather monitor] documentation for further details.
+You can of course monitor more than one if you like; see xmobar's [weather monitor] documentation for further details.

 The template then combines them together.
 The `alignSep` variable